KimScheffler/technical-writing-portfolio/docs/en/overview/documentation-approach.md

 ## From User Analysis to Structured Documentation

-The documentation process begins with a clear understanding of **who the users are** and **what goals they want to achieve** (see steps 1–3 in the diagram).
+The documentation process begins with a clear understanding of **who the users are** and **what goals they want to achieve** (see steps 1–2 in the diagram).

 At this stage, target audiences and user roles are identified, typical tasks and usage scenarios are analyzed, and information needs and usage contexts are clarified.

-As part of this approach, **style guides, terminology standards, and writing conventions** are defined early to ensure consistent UI naming, tone, and structure across all documentation.
+As part of this approach, **style guides, terminology standards, and writing conventions** are defined early to ensure consistent UI naming, tone, and structure across all documentation (see steps 3 in the diagram).
-Global style guides and project-specific glossaries support consistency and content reuse.
+Global style guides and project-specific glossaries support consistency, content reuse, and long-term maintainability.

 This analysis forms the foundation for all subsequent documentation decisions.